brettz9/filebrowser-electron/README.md

     allowed overriding browser's `file:///` browser (not only for directories, but also to allow injecting a button to allow editing browsed files as well)

+## Misc. to-dos

+1. After deleting an external file, prompting a refresh, let the scroll be back to the exact coordinates as before if that is in the viewport